mhashim6/blog/content/posts/avd-tips-and-tricks.md

 2. **Virtual Sensors**
 3. **Device Pose**
 4. Select **Move**
-5. Have fun with the any of the sliders
+5. Have fun with any of the sliders

 ---